This page explores how the decisions in Lido governance process are made.

 The creation of committees occurs through a post on the Research forum and then through a Snapshot voting.

-Committees should report publicly on their activities in the Research forum.
+Committees should report publicly on their activities on the Research forum.

-Evolves the node operator registry so that it is as decentralized, permissionless, and trustless as possible
+LNOSG evolves the node operator registry so that it is as decentralized, permissionless, and secure as possible.

-Our mission is to grow the greater liquid staking ecosystem through fast and unimpeded grants to developers on a mission.
+Mission of LEGO is to grow the greater liquid staking ecosystem through fast and unimpeded grants to developers.

-We strive to fund individuals, projects and initiatives which benefit both Lido and/or the surrounding space while maintaining efficiency and accountability for big developments.
+We strive to fund individuals, projects and initiatives which benefit both Lido and the surrounding space while maintaining efficiency and accountability for big developments.

-reWARDS Committee is a sub-governance group tasked with incentive management for Lido liquid staking assets.
-Goals of the committee are:
+reWARDS Committee tasked with incentive management for Lido liquid staking assets.